OBJECTIVE & PURPOSE

-A. A university center is an academic unit established under UNF’s “Guidelines for Establishing, Operating, Evaluating/Reviewing, and Disbanding Research Centers and Institutes.”
+- A university center is an academic unit established under UNF's "Guidelines for Establishing, Operating, Evaluating/Reviewing, and Disbanding Research Centers and Institutes."
 A university center may focus on one discipline, or may be interdisciplinary.
 Accordingly, a university center may be located within a department or college, may involve participants from more than one department within a college, or may involve individuals from multiple academic units across colleges.
 A center may be a subordinate unit within a department, college, school or institute.
 While the primary purpose of a university research center is to sponsor, coordinate, conduct and promote research, a center may also engage in service activities or offer instruction/training, on a non-degree-granting basis.
-The Exclusions section of PG 04.07.27 identifies other units that may be referred to as “institutes” and “centers,” whose purpose is to provide services to the university community (for example, day care centers, teaching or learning centers, computer centers, etc.).
-Such units shall not be considered “centers” for the purposes of this document.
+The Exclusions section of PG 04.07.27 identifies other units that may be referred to as "institutes" and "centers," whose purpose is to provide services to the university community (for example, day care centers, teaching or learning centers, computer centers, etc.).
+Such units shall not be considered "centers" for the purposes of this document.

-B. A university institute is a distinct and free-standing unit of substantial size.
+- A university institute is a distinct and free-standing unit of substantial size.
 It may also be focused on one discipline or may be interdisciplinary.
-The primary focus of an Institute’s activity is research, although an Institute may undertake non-research service activities and initiatives.
+The primary focus of an Institute's activity is research, although an Institute may undertake non-research service activities and initiatives.
 In general, however, an institute will have a much broader mission and a wider set of goals and objectives than a center, and usually will involve a greater interdisciplinary and inter-institutional involvement of faculty.
 An institute may establish centers (in accordance with established university procedures) or programs as administrative units within its organization.